Some arguments for IPv6 (including from practical experience)

 A view of the Chrome Canary Developer Tools showing HTTP/3 as “http2+quic/99”

 (2) Alternatively, for a clearer command line response, you can compile cURL with Quiche and BoringSSL in order to make a request using HTTP/3.
 You can also compile it with ngtcp2 using nghttp3 and a patched version of OpenSSL but I found this problematic.
 I have not yet been able to get it working properly either on ARM, e.g. the RaspberryPi.
-Even so, the result of an instruction similar to the following returned my first HTTP/3 header successfully (at the time using port 8081 rather than 8443 and version h3-23):
+Even so, the result of an instruction similar to the following returned my first HTTP/3 header successfully:

 HTTP/3 200